lbighetti/littlealchemist.io/_posts/2017-03-11-how-to-suck-at-programming-1--intro-and-getting-religious.markdown

 category: How to Suck at Programming
 image: /img/thumb_down.png
 share-img: /img/thumb_down.png
+excerpt: Debuting the series that will teach how to be a horrible a programmer.
-subtitle: Debuting the series that will teach how to be a horrible a programmer.
+meta-description: Debuting the series that will teach how to be a horrible a programmer.

 ---